 A painless introduction to the core concepts of computer science that are useful for any level.
 Light and entertaining tone.
 Gentle and helpful couple chapters dedicated to Math.
-Fun, helpful illustrations.
+Helpful illustrations.
 Easily digestible format.
-This book does a great job of explaining concepts and giving the reader a broader overview.

-Not recommended for absolute beginners.
-Some reviewers didn’t like that the examples were given in a pseudocode.
+Not for beginners.
+Some reviewers didn’t like that the examples were given in pseudocode.

-Well liked for its emphasis on creativity in the field of computer science as well as its creative approach to explain formal principles.
-Helps reviewers understand some of the most complex computer science concepts, like coding.
-A great reference for computer science classes or exams.
+Well-liked for its emphasis on creativity in the field of computer science as well as its creative approach to explaining formal principles.
+Helps reviewers understand complex computer science concepts.

-Not recommended for experienced coders.
-Offers more of a basic overview of programming.
+Not for experienced coders.
+Offers a basic overview of programming.

 The world runs on computers.
 Everything we do from our jobs to our entertainment is dependent on technology.
 Even our health is monitored by apps these days — your smartwatch probably knows as much about you as your doctor does.
 If you want to have an edge, something that makes you stand out no matter what you do, grab a computer science book and start learning.